thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ![Choose 3D Printers](Guide/Images/3DPrinterBoards.png)

-Then use the newly added menus to select the board part number
+Then use the newly added menus to select the board part number, the Big Tree Tech EBB42 uses all the same hardware and connections just on a slightly larger PCB.

 ![Choose EBB42](Guide/Images/BoardPartNumber.png)